MesicBenjamin/mindee-ml-assignment/README.md

 ![Step 3](data/steps/step3.jpg)

 The procedure explained above can be used to select both QR and BAR.
-In order to classify them, smearing filter is applied.
+In order to classify them, smearing filter is applied first.
 Result of smearing is represented with histograms for both cases.
-One can clearly see the difference in distribution of colors and this difference, i.e. variance value of histograms has been used to classify QR and BAR code.
+One can clearly see the difference in distribution of colors and this difference, i.e. color variance has been used to classify QR and BAR code.

 ```
 # Difference between QR and BAR